Organization’s Function

 Youth ages 12 - 17 have experienced at least one major depressive episode

-In 2022, nearly 3.8 million children and adolescents in the US experienced at least one major depressive episode, and of these individuals, over 60% received no care.
+As of 2023, nearly 4 million children and adolescents in the US experienced at least one major depressive episode, and of these individuals, over 60% received no care.

 The disparity is even more apparent when considering that only 13% of children from diverse backgrounds receive mental health care as opposed to 31% of white children.